Skip to footer content

 Key Features of TensorFlow.NET

-1. TensorFlow Compatibility: TensorFlow.NET provides full compatibility with TensorFlow's APIs and operations, including tensor manipulation or activation, neural network layers, loss functions, optimizers, and utilities for data preprocessing and evaluation.
+1. TensorFlow Compatibility: TensorFlow.NET provides full compatibility with TensorFlow's APIs and operations, including tensor manipulation, neural network layers, loss functions, optimizers, and utilities for data preprocessing and evaluation.

 2. High Performance: TensorFlow.NET leverages TensorFlow's efficient computational graph execution engine and optimized kernels to deliver high-performance machine learning inference and training on CPUs and GPUs.